-As described in Sect.
-2.1 the determination of cloud thermodynamic phase is the first step in the determination of cloud optical properties and sets the microphysical model used in reporting these retrievals.
+210 As described in Sect.
+2.1 the determination of cloud thermodynamic phase is the first step in the retrieval of cloud optical properties and sets the microphysical model used in reporting these retrievals.
 Liquid clouds are substantially more common than are ice clouds (see Figure 5).
-Cloud phase is determined for more than 99% of all fully-cloudy pixels, i.e. the total retrieval
+Cloud phase is determined for more than 99% of all fully-cloudy pixels, i.e. the total retrieval cloud fraction, which includes pixels for which the thermodynamic phase could not be determined, is larger than the sum of the liquid- and ice-cloud fractions by 0.9% in the global mean.
+Note that the retrieved phase is weighted toward upper cloud